metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_access_log_v1alpha1_manifest.md

 Optional:

-- `attributes` (Attributes List) Attributes can contain placeholders available onhttps://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators (see [below for nested schema](#nestedatt--spec--to--default--backends--open_telemetry--attributes))
+- `attributes` (Attributes List) Attributes can contain placeholders available on https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators (see [below for nested schema](#nestedatt--spec--to--default--backends--open_telemetry--attributes))
-- `body` (Map of String) Body is a raw string or an OTLP any value as described athttps://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#field-bodyIt can contain placeholders available onhttps://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators
+- `body` (Map of String) Body is a raw string or an OTLP any value as described at https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#field-body It can contain placeholders available on https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators

 <a id="nestedatt--spec--to--default--backends--open_telemetry--attributes"></a>
 ### Nested Schema for `spec.to.default.backends.open_telemetry.attributes`